fraju/fraju/content/authors/fraju/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Franziska Jungmann

 # Username (this should match the folder name)
 authors:
-- admin
+- fraju

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Dr.

 # Organizations/Affiliations
 organizations: